 - Draw cord opening at both ends

 In terms of determining what length or width, that will depend on what you want to accomplish.
 Originally, the Catchall was designed as just an oversized stuff sack.
 So, the 8' length in standard width is usually large enough to accomodate most hammock/quilt set ups.
-It is roughly 2,000 cubic inches when stuffed and closed.
+It is roughly 4,750 cubic inches* (or 78 liters) when stuffed and closed.
 So, if all you are looking for is a large stuff sack to hold everything, the 8' one is ideal.

 However, many find it advantageous to keep everything in the Catchall, go ahead and hang the hammock up, and then deploy the sack to one end of the hammock.
 So, if you are looking to do that, getting a Catchall longer than your ridgeline length would be the way to go (remember that when you close the ends, you will lose roughly 8” on length for standard and about 12” on length for Winter version).